Loss of Oyster One: The “Bloodiest Day”

 Four MiGs approached from west of Hanoi at 15,000.
 Oyster Flight moved to engage.
 Lodge took the first two shots with his missiles.
 Then Markle fired.
 His first was a dud, but the second one went off to the races.
 Ritchie locked on to a third MiG.

 In short order, Lodge found a fifth MiG and engaged him.
 Lodge got too close to use his missiles.
 Markle flew behind Lodge to protect his rear.
 Suddenly two MiG-19s popped into the fight in an ambush and flew in between Markle and Lodge.
 The MiG-19s had cannons and began firing at Lodge.
 Lodge’s right engine was hit, the Phantom caught fire and started spinning out of control in a flat spin.
-The F-4 rolls on its back, the fire spreads, Locher punched out but Lodge apparently could not escape, and went down with his ship.
+The F-4 rolls on its back, the fire spreads, Locher punched out but Lodge apparently could not escape, and went down with his ship — I will note in a moment experts now think Lodge chose not to escape, but instead go down with his aircraft.

 Markle hit the deck to escape, and the rest of Oyster Flight beat feet out of this area.